 - Each user’s pending rewards accumulate proportionally to their share of the farm’s total weight (collateral side: their share of total deposits; debt side: their share of total borrows)

-- Rewards are claimable at any time via the kfarms
+- Rewards are claimable at any time via the KFarms

-claim-rewardsinstruction - Emission rates are tokens-per-unit-time set on the kfarms
+claim-rewardsinstruction - Emission rates are tokens-per-unit-time set on the KFarms

 FarmState